Jean Brown (judge)

 Jean Williams Brown (born c.
-1952) was a justice of the Supreme Court of Alabama from 1999 to 2005.
+1952) is a former justice of the Supreme Court of Alabama, serving from 1999 to 2005.

 Brown was born around 1952 and raised in Birmingham, Alabama.
-She earned her bachelor's degree from Samford University (1974) and a J.D. degree from the University of Alabama School of Law (1977).
-Her legal career has included working as an Assistant District Attorney in Montgomery, Alabama and serving as a Judge of the Alabama Court of Criminal Appeals.
+She earned her bachelor's degree from Samford University in 1974 and a Juris Doctor from the University of Alabama School of Law in 1977.
+During her legal career, she served as an assistant district attorney in Montgomery, Alabama and also serving as a judge of the Alabama Court of Criminal Appeals.
 In 1999, Brown was elected as a justice of the Supreme Court of Alabama.
 She was defeated for reelection in a 2005 campaign directed in part at her participation in a ruling requiring the removal of a statue of the Ten Commandments from state property.
 In 2019, Brown was appointed as a commissioner for the Alabama Department of Senior Services.